concord-consortium/rigse/README.md

 Feature specs that require javascript are run by Chrome via Selenium.
 By default Chrome will run in headless mode and there is nothing special you need to do inside of a Docker development environment.

-However, if you would like to run Chrome in **non-headless mode** on your host machine, this is possible by setting an environment variable `HEADLESS=false`.
-You'll need to install `chromedriver` on your host machine and start it with the command: `chromedriver --whitelisted-ips`.
-Ensure you have no firewall running on your host machine, or if you do please open port `9515`.
-Also ensure that Chrome is installed on the host machine.
+However, if you would like to run Chrome in **non-headless mode** on your host machine, this is possible by making the following changes:

+* set the environment variable `HEADLESS=false` if you are running the tests by using `docker-compose app exec /bin/bash`, then you can set HEADLESS in the shell.
+* expose the capybara port by adding the docker-compose-publish-capybara-port overlay to to your .env file
+* install `chromedriver` on your host machine
+* start it with the command: `chromedriver --whitelisted-ips`
+* ensure you have no firewall running on your host machine, or if you do please open port `9515`
+* ensure that Chrome is installed on the host machine.

 #### Factory Bot